 How to build your emergency fund

 There are many ways you can build your emergency fund quickly.
-To help you get motivated, I like to use a savings tracker to visually track my progress.
+To help you get motivated, I like to use an emergency fund printable to visually track my progress.

-This cute savings tracker can help you stay motivated while saving to hit your goal.
+This cute emergency fund printable can help you stay motivated while saving to hit your goal.
 It’s a fun way to track your progress.
 Hang it up on your wall or fridge and watch your savings grow!

 Simply download your free copy here and print at home.
 Break down your savings goal into 20 steps and write the amount on each level of the jar, with your goal amount at the top.
 Color in each level as you hit your goal.